Mount Veeder AVA: History

 A resurgence in wine production in the area began in the late 1890s and early 1900s.
 Theodore Gier bought the Hudeman property from Rudolf Jordan Jr. in 1900.
 He replanted and expanded the vineyards and built a large stone winery in 1903, where he produced wines bottled under the Sequoia Vineyards and Giersburger labels for his Theodore Gier Wine Company, based in Oakland, California.
 Ernest Streich, who replanted the vineyard founded by his father in 1881 near Redwood Creek west of Gier's property was resistant rootstock in the 1890s and started producing wine under the Castle Rock Vineyards label.
-Rudolf Jordan, Jr. assisted Streich with winemaking and Castle Rock appears to have been the one of the first wineries in California to use cultured yeast and cold fermentation.
+Rudolf Jordan Jr. assisted Streich with winemaking and Castle Rock appears to have been one of the first wineries in California to use cultured yeast and cold fermentation.
 The Gier winery was closed by Prohibition, while grapes from Castle Rock Vineyards were used to make condensed grape juice.

 The Christian Brothers purchased Theodore Gier's property in 1930 and moved their winemaking operations there.
 Renaming the property Mont LaSalle, the Christian Brothers initially produced medicinal and sacramental wine in the facility.
 After the Repeal of Prohibition, The Christian Brothers moved into the production of table wines and introduced their product under the Mont LaSalle Vineyards label in 1938.
 Mont LaSalle was the organization's only winery until 1945. and the base on which they developed their quality reputation.
 Although Christian Brothers moved their winery operation from Mont LaSalle in 1983, the vineyards continue be a major source of grapes for the Christian Brothers' premium wines.
 In 1941, Jack and Mary Taylor purchased the Mt.
 Veeder Winery built by J.M.
 Fischer in 1889.
 The Taylors reequipped the winery, and replanted 40 acre of vineyards to Chardonnay (probably the largest Chardonnay planting in California up to that time) in the late 1940s.
 Beginning in 1951 under the Taylors' ownership and continuing under the ownership of Bob Travers, who purchased the winery in 1968, Mayacamas Winery has established a national reputation for premium wines.

 Beginning in 1965 and continuing to the present time a number of new vineyard plantings have been developed in the Mt.
 Veeder viticultural area.
 In 1990, five wineries, Mayacamas Winery, Sky Vineyards, Hess Collection Winery, Mt.
 Veeder Winery and Vose Vineyards operated in the viticultural area, each with adjacent estate vineyards which supplies their grapes.
 A sixth winery and estate vineyard was under development.
 The vineyard acreage now exceeds 1000 acre with about 12 vineyards and over 40 wineries.